iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Complex Inner Product.md

 \end{aligned}
 $$

 The product of a vector on itself ceased to be a real number.
-However, if we only allows bi-linearity on the firat parameter, then we can use the previous theorem to get:
+However, if we only allows bi-linearity on the first parameter, then we can use the previous theorem to get:

 $$
 \begin{aligned}